giuliacarallo/GPDINGARCH/README.md

 mut.m is the garch function

-gibbsadap.m and mut_forec2.m are the function for the forecasting
+gibbsadap.m and mut_forec2.m are the functions for the forecasting